wzh99/SimPL/doc/simpl_report.md

 The discussion may be divided with respect to different categories of types: 'Primitive type' refers to unit, boolean and integer.
 'Compound type` refers to arrow, pair, list, reference, etc. Type variable may also appear as a separate category.

-#### Substitution
+#### 2.1.2 Substitution

 `contains` and `replace` are related to type substitution. `contains` tests whether a certian type variable ever appears in this type, and `replace` replaces a type variable with another type if that type variable appears in this type.

 Primitive types cannot contain any type variable, and they cannot be replaced.
-Compound types may contain type variables, depending on whether its components contains that.
+Compound types may contain type variables, depending on whether its components contain that.
 And it can call `replace` on its components, and then combine the resulting substitutions.
 Type variable contains another type variable if it shares the same name with that, and replacement result is that type.

-#### Unification
+#### 2.1.3 Unification

 Type unification finds a substitution that can make a certain type uniform with another type.
 This algorithm is implemented in method `unify`.